flrd/standardlastprofile/README.md

 ## Source

-You can access the studies and data on standard load profiles for electricity by downloading them from the BDEW website:
+You can access the studies and data on standard load profiles for electricity on the website of the BDEW:
 <https://www.bdew.de/energie/standardlastprofile-strom/>

 ## Code of Conduct